-Jeff is an Australian professional rugby league player who currently plays for the New Zealand Warriors in the National Rugby League.
+Jeff is an Australian former professional rugby league footballer who last played for the Parramatta Eels.

 Robson made his NRL debut for the Manly sea Eagles in 2004 against the Cronulla Sharks.
 After only making 6 appearances in 4 years with Manly, Robson signed for Paramatta Eels at the start of 2009.
 He played 61 games over 3 years for the Eels.
 In 2012 Robson joined the Sharks, settling for 4 years playing 92 games in that time.